-- Cross-section measurements at three intervals along the identified 135m long reach of Stream 21.
-These locations will be plotted on the Site Monitoring Plan (incl. coordinates). - Photographic log of the 135m section of Stream 21.
+- Cross-section measurements at three intervals along the identified 135m long reach of the Milldale Stream.
+These locations will be plotted on the Site Monitoring Plan (incl. coordinates). - Photographic log of the 135m section.
 Photos taken at each cross-section point.
 Photos also taken to identify any baseline stream characteristics that may influence downstream water quality (i.e., stream bank erosion). - Cross-section re-evaluated on a yearly basis to monitor any potential changes.